Filter an IFCJSON

 Filter the IfcJSON

-Filtering the content of an IFC is a key element of providing a focused information set that is relevant for a specific administrative use case.
+Filtering the content of an IFC helps to provide a focused information set that is relevant for a specific administrative use case.

 A Digital Building Permit will e.g., not need the information for all illustrative furnitures placed in the IfcSpaces.
 Details on ventilation systems may be relevant or not.
 Connectedness of walls may be superfluous or not.